Kodinga/crypto-trader/README.md

-Crypto Trader is real-time demo application based on the Bitfinex platform.
+Crypto Trader is a real-time demo application based on the Bitfinex api.

 ![image](public/crypto-trader.gif)